doriang102/doriang102.github.io/_posts/2017-06-10-statistical-confidence-and-power.md

 ## Bayesian Statistical Power

+For statistical power in the Bayesian setting, we ask:

+**Question:** *What is the required sample size to be 95% sure that $$p_1 > p2$$?*

+I personally find this question much more 'natural'.
+We focus here on the case of a uniform prior on the outcomes, and will possibly study later the effects of different priors on the sample size.
+Although it is clear from this discussion that the more we know in the beginning, smaller $$N$$ we need to draw conclusions.
+There is always a risk that our prior is wrong though, so we are safe in choosing a uniform one.

 We'll see in this post that the distributions of outcomes concentrate as (asymptotically) Gaussians around the observed success frequency.
 We will work to estimate: